Studio in the Country

 Additional work done at Studio in the Country includes Stevie Wonder's Journey Through the Secret Life of Plants, The Hungry Years by Willie Nelson, the Jack Nitzsche-produced The Neville Brothers, and Fiyo on the Bayou by The Neville Brothers, Louis Prima Meets Robin Hood by Louis Prima, The Nitty Gritty Dirt Band's An American Dream, the certified-gold Inspiration by Frankie Beverly and Maze, Thunderhead's self-titled first album (produced by Johnny Winter), Zebra's certified-gold self-titled debut album Zebra, Rock'n'Roll Gumbo by Professor Longhair, Pete Fountain's Alive in New Orleans, The Wild Magnolias and They Call Us Wild by The Wild Magnolias, Peter Yarrow's That's Enough For Me, numerous albums by Louisiana's Le Roux (including the hit single "New Orleans Ladies"), Lonesome Road by Doc Watson, Betty Davis' Is It Love Or Desire, High Life by Frankie Miller, "Spanish Doors" from the Adorata EP by The Gutter Twins, American Patchwork by Anders Osborne, and My Feet Can't Fail Me Now by The Dirty Dozen Brass Band.
 Albums including Grammy Award winner I'm Here, Bogalusa Boogie and Frenchin' the Boogie by Clifton Chenier were recorded there and numerous albums by Clarence "Gatemouth" Brown, including Blackjack and the Grammy-winning Alright Again were also recorded and mixed at Studio in the Country.

 Other artists who have used the studio include Ani DiFranco, Edward Sharpe and the Magnetic Zeros, Greg Dulli, The Twilight Singers, Mandrill, Tony Joe White, Zachary Richard, Wayne Newton, Dash Rip Rock, Melanie, The Scoundrels (UK), C.C.
 Adcock and Revolution Mother, whose lead singer is professional skateboarder Mike Vallely.

 The studio has one of the last functional free-standing echo chambers in the world.
-It was of the last major all-analog recording facilities until adding Pro Tools HD in recent years, though the Studer two-inch and half-inch tape machines are still in use.
+It was one of the last major all-analog recording facilities until adding Pro Tools HD in recent years, though the Studer two-inch and half-inch tape machines are still in use.

 In 2009 New Orleans' Offbeat awarded Studio in the Country "Best Recording Studio in Louisiana" for 2008 as well as awarding Ben Mumphrey "Best Studio Engineer in Louisiana".

 In November 2010 the installation of a vintage Neve 8068 recording console was completed.
 The 32-channel board was most recently in use at Allaire Studios in New York.